nkowen18/student-webdev-labs/reflection.md

 I love grid so much more than flex.
 It makes sense, its neat and orderly.
 I was able to finish the exercises the easiest of any of them so far.

 ### Bootstrap

+Bootstrap had a lot in common with grid, in that it was a very neat and organized way to lay out a page.
+Once I figured out the system, I did not have any difficulty finishing the bootstrap exercises.

+### Javascript

+Most of the javascript exercises I was able to complete without consulting the solutions, but the DOM one, and parts of the API fetch one, I did.